Fix Mac Won't Restart or Boot in Ventura/Monterey/Big Sur in 2023 - Qiling

 recover Mac data with Time Machine

-Select the disk you want to restore data to and complete the backup.
+To restore your data, select the disk you want to restore the data to, and then complete the backup process.

 macOS Time Machine

-If asked for a quick solution for data recovery, Deep Data Recovery Mac can be the best solution.
-Qiling Mac data recovery software can be the perfect solution to recover data from hard drives due to accidental deletion, emptied trash bins, malware, or other system issues.
-Some of the key features are:
+If you're in need of a quick solution for data recovery, Deep Data Recovery Mac is the way to go.
+Qiling Mac data recovery software can recover data from hard drives due to accidental deletion, emptied trash bins, malware, or other system issues, making it the perfect solution for your data recovery needs.

 Step 1.
 Select file types and click "Next" to start

 Launch Deep Data Recovery on your Windows computer.
-Select file types and click "Next" to start.
+Select the file types you want to recover and click "Next" to begin the recovery process.

 Select file types that you want to recover